dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.
-A DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all, depending on the DOTS server entity's capacity and willingness to mitigate on behalf of the DOTS client's entity.
+A DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all, depending on the DOTS server domain's capacity and willingness to mitigate on behalf of the DOTS client's domain.

 As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS server and the DOTS client: